Key takeaways

 Which autonomous coding tool is best for enterprises?

-Genie (Cosine) for air-gapped security requirements.
+Cosine (formerly Genie) for air-gapped and sovereign requirements.
 For agent orchestration with enterprise features, see Tembo.
+Most of this category is experimental open source — powerful but unsupported.

 What is the difference between orchestrators and autonomous agents?

-Autonomous agents (Genie, Pythagora) work independently.
-Orchestrators (Gastown, Ralph) coordinate multiple agent instances.
+Autonomous agents (Cosine, Pythagora) work independently.
+Orchestrators (Gastown, oh-my-claudecode, Agent Orchestrator, Optio) coordinate multiple agent instances.
+Gas City is a third thing: an SDK for building your own orchestrator.

 Are GPT Engineer and Smol Developer still maintained?